Easy to make, pretty pink rhubarb + elderflower cocktails are perfect to celebrate the arrival of spring and warm weather.

 - 4 tsp lemon, juiced

-In a small saucepan, bring all of your rhubarb syrup ingredients to a slow boil.
+In a small saucepan, bring rhubarb, sugar and water to a slow boil.
 Let cook for 10 minutes.
 Remove from heat and let cool completely before straining into a glass jar.
 Syrup can be stored in fridge for up to 2 weeks.

 Fill glasses with ice.
 Add 1-2 tbsp simple syrup per glass and top with sparkling water.
-Garnish and enjoy!
+Garnish with rhubarb ribbons and enjoy!

 DID YOU MAKE THIS RECIPE?